 If you are making keto pumpkin brownies, you can substitute 1 cup of swerve brown sugar for the regular brown sugar included in this recipe.

 If you are keto you can also sub 1 cup of Lily’s baking chips for the chocolate chips in this brownie recipe.
+I have made these chocolate pumpkin brownies vegan and keto or gluten-free many times and the result is truly tasty.

 And finally, if you don’t want to use peanut butter, you can sub almond butter or sunflower butter, depending on your tastes and needs!
+This also works well for people who can’t do nuts.

 I love that this recipe for vegan pumpkin brownies is so flexible and easy so that you can customize to your dietary preference!